shwina/still-magic/_en/ghp.md

 but are instead used for configuration and customization, which are described below.

-## How Can I Give My Pages a Consistent Look and Feel? {#s:ghp-metadata}
+## How can I give my pages a consistent appearance? {#s:ghp-metadata}

-Text files (including Markdown and HTML) are copied as-is, unless they start with two triple-dash lines:
+When Jekyll processes source files, it copies text files (including Markdown and HTML) as-is, unless they start with two triple-dash lines:

 ```